bwritchie/cybersecuritybase-project/README.md

 ## Intended functionality

-The intended use-cases are as follows:
+This is a very simple employee management portal that shows some employee details and allows password resets and employee notes to be added.
+Functionality is very incomplete.
+The supported use-cases are as follows:

 * HTTP requests to unknown URLs are redirected to ***/login***
 * ***/login*** verifies username and password information against data stored in the Users table